2025 Solar Incentives Guide for Taylorville, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that is generally considered part of your taxable income.
-In most cases, you must meet a certain (small) threshold of energy production before your solar system is eligible for SRECs or similar performance-based incentives.
-These kinds of incentives are normally handled at the state level.
+- Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for money that typically becomes part of your taxable income.
+Typically, a certain (small) threshold of energy production must be met before your solar system qualifies for SRECs or similar performance-based incentives.
+These kinds of incentives are generally handled at the state level.

 Best Solar Financing